Logo

 Chasing the Northern Lights

-One of the Arctic's most mesmerizing phenomena is the aurora borealis, or northern lights.
+One of the Arctic's most mesmerizing phenomena is the aurora borealis, or Northern Lights.
 Dancing across the night sky in a kaleidoscope of colors, this natural light show is a sight to behold.
 From the remote reaches of Alaska to the rugged terrain of Greenland, there are countless opportunities to witness this breathtaking display.
-Whether you're camping out under the stars or watching from the comfort of a cozy lodge, experiencing the Northern Lights is sure to be a highlight of your arctic adventure.
+Whether you're camping out under the stars or watching from the comfort of a cozy lodge, experiencing the Northern Lights is sure to be a highlight of your Arctic adventure.

 Wildlife Encounters in the Frozen North